REU-SOS/SOS/txt/cycles.md

 $ ssh host.example.com tar cf – dir | tar xf -
 ```

+### Pulling from Repos

-csv: the `cvs annotat`e command displays the most recent change for each line of a file in the repository.
+The `cvs annotat`e command displays the most recent change for each line of a file in the repository.

 ```
 $ cvs annotate f |